Peru’s Traditional Drinks: Must-Try Beverages

 Algarrobina

 The algarrobo tree is a cherished part of Peru’s culinary heritage, especially in the northern regions.
 Its fragrant wood adds a unique aroma to dishes, making meals even more delightful.
-In Peru, farmers also use the tree’s pods to nourish goats, which enhances the flavor of their meat, an important ingredient in many local recipes.

-Plus, the tree produces a sweet syrup called algarrobina, which is a favorite in various dishes, including the well-known Algarrobina cocktail.
-The Algarrobina cocktail is enjoyed for its creamy, sweet taste, often compared to eggnog.
-Many people love its caramel-like flavor and appreciate its potential health benefits, like supporting healthy skin and helping with anemia.
+People enjoy the algarrobina cocktail for its creamy, sweet taste, often compared to eggnog.
+In addition, it has a caramel-like flavor, and they appreciate it for its potential health benefits, like supporting healthy skin and helping with anemia.

 Non Alcoholic Drinks